These cinnamon cupcakes are filled and topped with a pumpkin coffee cream cheese frosting that will have you licking the bowl clean!

 - 2 Tbsp strongly-brewed pumpkin spice coffee

-Line cupcake tin with 12 papers and fill about ¾ of the way full with batter.
+- Fill each cupcake paper about ¾ of the way full with batter.